In the large exhibition hall several different old airplanes are

 construction was ready for the market.
 Very interesting to study

 and understand.
-On of this typ was sold to England and used for
+The first produced type was sold to England and used for

 When I after 3 hours went home it was still que to enter.
 One